deajan/zsnap/README.md

 ## Usage

+    $ ./zsnap.sh your_file.conf status
+    $ ./zsnap.sh your_file.conf create

+You may run multiple instances of zsnap by creating mutliple configuration files, one per dataset.
+You can easily add zsnap as cron task which will take snapshots at a given time.
+The number of kept snapshots is handled by zsnap, but you may also control it's behaviour manually by using the following commands:

+    $ ./zsnap.sh dataset.conf destroyoldest
+    $ ./zsnap.sh other_dataset.conf destroyall

-Keep in mind that samba's VFS object only works if you share the root of your ZFS dataset.
+Zsnap will mount every snapshot in Samba's VFS object shadow_copy friendly format.
+Keep in mind that samba's VFS object only works if you share the root of your ZFS dataset or subdataset.

 ## Author